syndbg/taskporter/README.md

 ---

 <div align="center">
-  <strong>🎯 Bridge your development workflow.
+  <strong>🌉 Bridge your development workflow.
 Connect your tools.
 Deliver your code.</strong>

   **Made with ❤️**
 </div>